The short answer

 Why are Dobermans so velcro?

-Bred 1890s Germany for personal protection + 8+ hour shoulder-to-shoulder companionship.
-Most velcro breed of all dogs.
-Adult Dobermans follow primary handler intensely + want physical contact + distressed by closed bathroom doors.
-NOT separation anxiety alone — just breed nature.
-Distinguished from other velcro breeds (Aussies, Goldens) by intensity + singular bonding.
+Bred in 1890s Germany for personal protection and 8+ hour shoulder-to-shoulder companionship.
+The most velcro breed of all dogs.
+Adult Dobermans follow their primary handler intensely, want physical contact, and are distressed by closed bathroom doors.
+This is not separation anxiety on its own: it is breed nature.
+Distinguished from other velcro breeds (Aussies, Goldens) by intensity and singular bonding.

 How long alone is OK?